Traveling abroad – whether it’s for a business trip or vacation – poses some unique cyber threats.

 - Always keep an eye on your devices – especially in airports or hotel rooms.
 Even the hotel safe isn’t a foolproof security option.

-- If you are traveling to a high-risk country, consider purchasing a “burner” phone, that is, a cheap and disposable phone, for the trip that can be disposed of when you return home.
+- If you are traveling to a high-risk country, consider purchasing a “burner” phone (a cheap, disposable phone) for the trip you can dispose of when you return home.

 - Avoid using public, unsecured Wi-Fi hotspots, which put you at risk of having your communications and internet traffic intercepted.
-It’s better to create a personal hotspot with your phone, and connect through an LTE, end-to-end encrypted channel.
-For even greater security, also use a Virtual Private Network (VPN), which is easy to obtain.
+It’s better to create a personal hotspot with your phone and connect through an LTE, end-to-end encrypted channel.
+For even greater internet safety, also use a Virtual Private Network (VPN), which is easy to obtain.

 - Check your devices to make sure they don’t automatically connect to nearby wireless or Bluetooth networks.

-- Refrain from using public-access computers (such as those in hotel business centers or airport kiosks) because they may contain malware that steals your information, including login credentials.
+- Refrain from using public-access computers (such as those in hotel business centers or airport kiosks) because they may contain a computer virus or another form of malware that steals your information, including login credentials.

 - Don’t rely on publicly available charging cords or USB ports for the same reason.
 It’s much safer to charge your device by plugging your own power cord into public electrical outlets.